STOCKS NEWS EUROPE-UK small caps flat

-The FTSE Small Cap index is steady in early afternoon trade, as the midcaps add 0.4 percent, and the blue chips are 0.6 percent weaker.
+The FTSE Small Cap index is flat, underperforming both the blue chips and the midcaps , which gain 0.9 percent and 0.5 percent respectively.

-Premier Foods rises 17.5 percent as two traders cite short covering on vague talk of possible refinancing, citing a read-across from beleaguered HMV which got a banking lifeline last Friday.
+SQS Software Quality falls more than 8 percent after the supplier of software testing and quality management services reports first-half results, which Peel Hunt says are strong but the outlook for the firm is cautious, prompting the broker to cut its rating on the stock to "hold".

-Fund management group Charles Stanley sheds almost 8 percent after it suffers a drop in revenues in the third quarter, showing the impact of the financial market downturn which has also affected peers such as Jupiter Asset Management and Aberdeen Asset Management.
+Allocate Software advances 3.9 percent after the provider of workforce and compliance optimisation solutions unveils full-year results, which prompt Numis Securities to upgrade its full-years 2012 and 2013 earnings forecasts for the firm by 2 to 3 percent.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net